paperless-ngx/paperless-ngx/docs/usage.md

 ### Workflow Actions

-There is currently one type of workflow action, "Assignment", which can assign:
+There are currently two types of workflow actions, "Assignment", which can assign:

 - Title, see [title placeholders](usage.md#title-placeholders) below
 - Tags, correspondent, document type and storage path
 - Document owner
 - View and / or edit permissions to users or groups
 - Custom fields.
 Note that no value for the field will be set

+and "Removal" actions, which can remove either all of or specific sets of the following:

+- Tags, correspondents, document types or storage paths
+- Document owner
+- View and / or edit permissions
+- Custom fields

 #### Title placeholders